Eritrea: Agriculture

 Since independence, Eritrea has constructed 187 dams, each with a capacity of over 50,000 m3 and the biggest ones with a capacity of 350 million m3 in size.
-These have been built to combat drought, for agriculture, fishing, and energy purposes.
+These have been built to combat drought and for agriculture, fishing, and energy purposes.
 In addition, 600 micro-dams have been built.

 Energy

 Annual consumption of petroleum in 2001 was estimated at 370,000 tons.
 Eritrea has no domestic petroleum production; the Eritrean Petroleum Corporation conducts purchases through international competitive tender.
 According to the U.S. Department of Commerce, opportunities exist for both on- and offshore oil and natural gas exploration; however, these prospects have yet to come to fruition.
 The use of wind energy, solar power, and hydropower has slightly increased, due to the growth of solar power manufacturing companies in the country.
 The Eritrean government has expressed interest in developing alternative energy sources, including geothermal, solar, and wind power.